 factors that can influence the level of discomfort during Microblading.

-2. Anxiety and stress levels: The level of anxiety or stress a person experiences before and during the microblading procedure can impact the perception of discomfort.
-Higher levels of anxiety or stress may make the individual more sensitive to any discomfort and result in a more uncomfortable experience.
+2. Anxiety and stress levels: as well as the amount of anxiety or stress a person encounters prior to and throughout the microblading session may influence the perception of discomfort.
+Any anxiety or stress might increase and ideally leave the person more susceptible to any kind of discomfort and subsequently lead to an uncomfortable encounter.

-4. Skill and technique of the microblading artist: The expertise and technique of the microblading artist can greatly affect the level of discomfort.
-An experienced and skilled artist will be able to perform the procedure with minimal discomfort, while an inexperienced or less skilled artist may cause more discomfort due to improper techniques.
+4. Expertise and technique of the microblading artist: The skill and ability of the microblading artist can have a significantly strong influence over the creating of discomfort.
+A trained and experienced artist can be capable of doing the procedure with minimum pain whereas an unskilled or a less skilled one can result more pain because of poor methods.

 techniques to minimize any potential discomfort during microblading.